-

 What happens when a respondent fails to participate in the arbitration?
 Can the local courts compel participation?

-In international commercial arbitral proceedings having their seat in Greece, the issue is regulated by article 33 L. 5016/2023 which incorporates verbatim the respective rule of the Model Law.
-Hence, unless otherwise agreed by the parties, arbitral proceedings are terminated in case claimant fails to file his statement of claim in accordance with article 31 para.
-1. In case the respondent fails, without a good cause, to file his statement of defense according to the same article, the proceedings advance but the tribunal is not allowed to treat this failure per se as an admission of material facts pertaining to claimant’s allegations.
-In case any party fails to appear at a hearing or to produce documentary evidence without good cause, the arbitral tribunal may continue the proceedings and make the award on the evidence before it.
+Under Article 33 L. 5016/2023, unless otherwise agreed by the parties, arbitral proceedings are terminated if claimant fails to file his statement of claim in accordance with Article 31 para.
+1. If respondent fails, without a good cause, to file his statement of defense, the proceedings advance, but the tribunal is not allowed to treat this failure per se as an admission of material facts pertaining to the claimant’s allegations.
+If any party fails to appear at a hearing or to produce documentary evidence without good cause, the arbitral tribunal may continue the proceedings and make the award on the evidence before it.
 State courts may not compel the parties to the arbitration agreement to arbitrate.
-State Courts may only refer the dispute to arbitration in case a respective defense is raised as regards a complaint filed with them.
+They may only refer the dispute to arbitration if a respective defense is raised regarding a complaint filed with them.

-In domestic arbitration, pursuant to article 887 para.
-1 GrCCP, unless otherwise agreed in the arbitration agreement, the case is tried and an award is rendered even if a summoned party defaults or fails in any other way to take part in the proceedings by pleading its assertions and submitting evidence.
+In domestic arbitration, unless otherwise agreed in the arbitration agreement (Article 887 para.
+1 GrCCP), the case is tried, and an award is rendered even if a summoned party defaults or fails in any other way to take part in the proceedings by pleading its assertions and submitting evidence.

 -